Vermont Wedding Seasonal Guide: When to Marry (Mud Season, Foliage, Winter Snow, Summer Greens)

 Pros

-Magical scenery and memorable guest experience
+Magical scenery creates a memorable guest experience.

-Better vendor availability than foliage/summer
+Better vendor availability than during foliage or summer.

 Considerations

-Weather buffers for travel + timing
+Weather buffers are essential for travel and timing.

-Photography tips
+Photography Tips

-Hand warmers = relaxed hands and faces
+Hand warmers help keep hands and faces relaxed.

-Blue-hour portraits outdoors, then cozy indoor candids
+Capture blue-hour portraits outdoors, then transition to cozy indoor candids.

 Pros

-Long daylight windows = flexible timelines
+Long daylight windows allow for flexible timelines.

-Easier travel + abundant local florals
+Easier travel and abundant local florals.

 Considerations

-Midday sun can be harsh; seek open shade or schedule later
+Midday sun can be harsh; seek open shade or schedule later in the day.

-Photography tips
+Photography Tips

-Sample Photo Timelines (8-hour coverage)
+Sample Photo Timelines (8-Hour Coverage)

 Foliage or Summer

-1:00 Getting Ready + details
+1:00 PM: Getting ready + details

-2:30 First Look & portraits
+2:30 PM: First look & portraits

-3:30 Wedding party + family
+3:30 PM: Wedding party + family

-4:30 Ceremony
+4:30 PM: Ceremony

-5:15 Cocktails & candids
+5:15 PM: Cocktails & candids

-6:30 Dinner, toasts
+6:30 PM: Dinner, toasts

-7:30 First dances & dance floor
+7:30 PM: First dances & dance floor

 Winter or Mud Season

-12:30 Getting Ready
+12:30 PM: Getting ready

-2:00 First Look (maximize daylight)
+2:00 PM: First look (maximize daylight)

-2:45 Family & wedding party
+2:45 PM: Family & wedding party

-3:30 Ceremony
+3:30 PM: Ceremony

-4:15 Blue-hour portraits / indoor candids
+4:15 PM: Blue-hour portraits / indoor candids

-5:30 Dinner, toasts
+5:30 PM: Dinner, toasts

-6:30 First dances & cozy night portraits
+6:30 PM: First dances & cozy night portraits

-Guest Comfort Checklist (by season)
+Guest Comfort Checklist (By Season)

-Mud Season: walkway mats, clear umbrellas, warm drinks station
+Mud Season: Walkway mats, clear umbrellas, warm drinks station.

-Foliage: shawls/blankets for evening, shuttle for parking overflow
+Foliage: Shawls/blankets for evening, shuttle for parking overflow.

-Winter: coat check, hand warmers, cocoa or mulled cider, indoor portrait nook
+Winter: Coat check, hand warmers, cocoa or mulled cider, indoor portrait nook.

-Summer: shade canopies, water/bug wipes, paper fans, sunscreen basket
+Summer: Shade canopies, water/bug wipes, paper fans, sunscreen basket.

 Location & Venue Ideas